rmanojcse06/react-web/README.md

 ### Step 5: Add the following line in webpack configuration

-The below line to be added with module exports will make the file as
+The below line to be added with module exports will make the file as to import style sheets without extensions.

 `
 	resolve: {
 		extensions: ['.js', '.jsx', '.html', '.scss','.css']
 	}
 `

+Other wise the following error will be caught,
+`
+	Field 'browser' doesn't contain a valid alias configuration `

 ### Step 6: Project Folder structure: